Capabilities

 Profile Applications

-Profile controls offer excellent solutions for complex geometries that cannot be adequately controlled through traditional form, orientation, and location controls.
+Profile controls offer strong solutions for complex geometries that coordinate-based form, orientation, and location controls can't adequately handle.

 Profile advantages:

-• Complex surfaces — Single control defines entire surface geometry
+• Complex surfaces: A single control defines entire surface geometry

 Frequently Asked Questions About GD&T